Jesewe/cs2-triggerbot/README.md

 - **Update Checker**: Automatically checks for updates from the GitHub repository.
 - **GUI Interface**: Control the bot's behavior and configuration using the included graphical interface.
 - **Dynamic Config Update**: Automatically detects and applies changes to the `config.json` file without restarting the bot.
+- **Share/Import Settings**: Export your settings to share with others or import settings from a file.
+- **Reset to Defaults**: Restore all settings to their default values via the GUI.

 ## Installation